No1KnowsOnlyMe/App-Dev/README.md

 Plot Summary

--The film picks up immediately after Chapter 2.
+`The film picks up immediately after Chapter 2.
 John Wick (Keanu Reeves) is on the run after being declared excommunicado by the High Table.
-With a $14 million bounty on his head, he faces relentless assassins, former allies, and even the deadly enforcers of the High Table as he fights his way out of New York City.
+With a $14 million bounty on his head, he faces relentless assassins, former allies, and even the deadly enforcers of the High Table as he fights his way out of New York City.`

 Highlights